by Wyn Hilty

 Mr. Roper?
 You home?

 Stanley Roper was the suspicious landlord in the TV sitcom Three’s Company.
 The part was played by Norman Fell.
-In 1979 the Ropers got their own TV series, but it only lasted one season.
+In 1979 the Ropers got their own TV series, which ran for two seasons.

 Mitchell: license to slouch.